Dev-C++: Embarcadero version

 On July 1, 2020 a new fork version 5.50 of Dev-C++ was sponsored and released by Embarcadero featuring a code upgrade to Delphi 10.4.
 On October 12, 2020 a new fork version 6.0 of Dev-C++ was sponsored and released by Embarcadero with a more recent GCC 9.2.0 compiler with C++11 and partial C++20 support, new high DPI support, UTF8 file support, upgraded icons, dark theme, and additional changes.

 Notable uses

-On May 4, 2015, The Singapore Prime Minister Lee Hsien Loong posted his Sudoku solver program in C++ on Facebook.
-In his screen shot, he's using Microsoft Windows and Dev-C++ as his IDE.
+On May 4, 2015, the Singaporean Prime Minister Lee Hsien Loong posted his Sudoku solver program in C++ on Facebook.
+In his screenshot, he's using Microsoft Windows and Dev-C++ as his IDE.

 It is often recommended for beginners learning C or C++, and is available on Wine.
 It is compared with Turbo C++ or other IDEs.